-Let’s consider some best practices that you can use not only for your patients, but also for your internal staff who are the valuable touch points for your business.
+Let’s consider some best practices that you can use not only for your patients but also for your internal staff who are the valuable touchpoints for your business.

 P. Present yourself always as the compassionate physician you are, by sitting to talk to patients (rather than standing).
 Always level the field.
-Same goes for your internal staff.
+The same goes for your internal staff.
 Results found from Google’s Project Oxygen pinpointed manager qualities that contribute to overall team success.
 They included taking time to prioritize one-on-one meetings and taking an interest in employees’ lives, just as you would your patients.
 Try not to let anything disrupt you, such as messaging or other outside noise.
 Patients and employees like to be treated as if they are number one—exclusive—when they have face time with you.

 R. Renew daily a spirit of loyalty by addressing team members not just as assets but as people.
 Referrals are key with patients, as they are with the people who support you (report to you).
 Take opportunities to tell someone how much you appreciate their lateral service among the contributions of the entire team.